MEF-GIT/MEF-LSO-Sonata-SDK/experimental/examples/readme.md

-This is an example implementation that demonstrates how a postman client (buyer) can use the APIs to perform address validation, product offering qualification, post and get a product order from a SP (seller) site.
+This is an example implementation that demonstrates how a postman client (buyer) can use the APIs below to perform address validation, product offering qualification, post and get a product order from a SP (seller) site.

 - POST /addressValidation,
 - POST /productOfferingQualification